 Let it go.

-Look for a different idea and a whole new way of showing that idea.
 Your unsuccessful ideas will become successful in another project.
 Repetition can get boring, and this is about having fun.
 Keep evolving and exploring.

 I look at painters and photographers for inspiration, but it’s the painters who give me the best ideas.
 I study how other artists tell their stories.